IRNAS/zephyr-spi-flash-en25-driver/README.md

 # Zepyhr SPi flash driver for EN25QH32B-104HIP2C flash chip

 This repo is an example of flash driver that uses public Zephyr flash API.
-This example has been tested only on Telespor V3.2 board that has NRF9160 microcontroller.
-In order to make this work on a different platform overlay file needs to be added/changed.

 ## Compiling and running the main.c file